leon-ai/blog.getleon.ai/content/blog/a-better-nlp-and-future-1-0-0-beta-7/index.md

 - "Query" becomes "utterance".
 It is what the Leon owner (you, me, anybody who owns a Leon) says.

 - "Expression" becomes "utterance sample".
-It is what is used at the NLU level to train a skill action so Leon understands what needs to be done.
+It is what is used at the NLU (*Natural Language Understanding*) level to train a skill action so Leon understands what needs to be done.

 #### New Structure